-The defence of provocation in Victoria was a partial defence to murder until 23 November 2005.
+The defence of provocation in Victoria was a partial defence to murder until 23 November 2005 ( see s3B of the Crimes Act 1958).
 The defence could be raised in situations where the deceased had engaged in provocative conduct of a nature that might have caused an ordinary person to act as the accused did in resorting to deadly force.

 Provocation can still be used in cases where the death could have occurred on or before 23 November 2005: (see defensive homicide and self-defence for the alternative defences to murder committed after 2005).

 For provocation to be successful it must be shown that that:

 - the deceased did act provocatively;

 - the accused did kill the deceased while deprived of self-control because of the deceased’s provocative conduct (a subjective test); or